RichardOtter/Genealogy-scripts/RM/List citations for PersonID/ReadMe.txt

 =========================================================================DIV80==
 Backups

-IMPORTANT: You should run this script on a copy of your database file until you have confidence using it and confidence in its results.
-Or at least have a current known-good backup.
+IMPORTANT
 This script only reads the database file and makes no changes.
+However, you should run this script on a copy of your database file or at least have multiple known-good backups until you are confident that the the database remains intact after use.
+At that point, run this utility of your "production" database.

 =========================================================================DIV80==
 Compatibility

 Tested with RootsMagic v 10
-Not compatible with RM v7
 Tested with Python for Windows v3.13   64bit

 The py file has not been tested on MacOS but could probably be easily